BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/serving_files.md

 In earlier lessons, you may have used the `node-static` package, or the `live-server` VSCode plugin to serve your HTML, JS, CSS, images, etc...

-*node-static*, and *live-server* are standalone static file servers built in NodeJS
+*node-static*, and *live-server* are standalone static file servers built in NodeJS.

-They're useful for local development but not great for production deployments
+They're useful for local development but not great for production deployments since we don't have very much control over them.

 ---